 2016 was a big year for Mike, appearing on Channels 4 hugely popular Sunday Brunch live TV show where he has become a reoccurring guest chef.
 He also recently appeared on the BBC Great British Menu representing the London and South East region against the countries best chefs.
 He followed this with appearances on Master chef on BBC1 and Tricks of the Restaurant Trade on C4.

-In the summer of 2017 Mike opened the third M In Twickenham which is 100% British menu where he is showcasing the best of traditional British cuisine with his modern flair.
+In the summer of 2017, Mike opened the third M In Twickenham which is a 100% British menu where he is showcasing the best of traditional British cuisine with his modern flair.